Vasfed/sprockets-rails/README.markdown

 4. Move your JavaScript source files from `public/javascripts/` into `app/javascripts/`.
 All files in all subdirectories of `app/javascripts/` will be required by Sprockets in alphabetical order, with the exception of `app/javascripts/application.js`, which is required _before any other file_.
 (You can change this behavior by editing the `source_files` line of `config/sprockets.yml`.)

 5. Adjust your HTML templates to call `<%= sprockets_include_tag %>` instead of `<%= javascript_include_tag ... %>`.

+6. NEW: As always, calling `<%= sprockets_include_tag %>` will give you the concatenation of all files specified in config.yml as :source_files.
+However, calling `<%= sprockets_include_tag 'file' %>` will look for 'file.js' in your :load_path, and just give you its concatenation.

 Once `sprockets-rails` is installed, you can check out Sprockets plugins into the `vendor/sprockets/` directory.
 By default, `sprockets-rails` configures Sprockets' load path to search `vendor/sprockets/*/src/`, as well as `vendor/plugins/*/javascripts/`.
 This means that the `javascripts/` directories of Rails plugins are automatically installed into your Sprockets load path.